Sustaining America's Aquatic Biodiversity - Turtle Biodiversity and Conservation

 Hunting and collecting wild turtles for food markets in Southeast Asia and the pet trade worldwide threaten most species with extinction.
 Laws in the United States and Canada prevent the commercialization of turtles, and yet turtles are still being shipped to Asia for food.
 Pressure on turtle populations in the United States are expected to grow as demand in Southeast Asia increases.

 Commercial fisheries, including long-line and drift gill nets in the open ocean and fish traps and shrimp trawl nets in shallow seas have severely reduced sea turtle populations.
-By-catch (accidental catch of non-target species) in fish nets, trawls, and traps is the most important cause for the decline of leatherback sea turtles.
+By-catch (accidental catch of non-target species) in fish nets, trawls, and traps is the most significant reason for the decline of leatherback sea turtles.

 The introduction of exotic wetland plants, such as phragmites and purple loosestrife, that have out-competed native aquatic plants, has reduced natural turtle habitat nationwide.
 The bog turtle has lost much of its native habitat because of foreign invasive wetland plants and is now on the federal list of endangered species.